azzamsa/islam/README.md

 ## Why?

 I have always got `panic!` working with [salah](https://github.com/insha/salah).
-Previously, I have good experience with [PyIslam](https://github.com/abougouffa/pyIslam).
+Previously, I have a good experience with [PyIslam](https://github.com/abougouffa/pyIslam).
 In my case, it is very precise and has a simple algorithm.
 Nowadays, I work a lot with Rust.
 So here it is, `islam` is born!